QuickBooks Online Best Practices

 Invoice Numbering

+Invoice numbering is critical for preventing data conflicts.
 Please be cautious when making any changes in Control Panel > Invoices to the Invoice Number or the Invoice Number Template.

 Merging Invoices

 Please be aware that merging invoices may affect records within your QuickBooks Online account.
 As an example, if the invoices have different service lines (the top lines may be Residential Install vs. Commercial Install), then it may update records that have already pushed over to QBO.
-Please consult with your bookkeeper, accounting team, or brand admin before making any major changes to your business processes either in Serviceminder or QuickBooks Online.

 Refunds

-So we push an "Expense" instead, and this is what QBO officially recommended for this situation.
+So we push an "Expense" instead, and this is what QuickBooks officially recommended for this situation.
 This offsets the invoice by the amount you want to refund while still allowing room to keep the invoice open for later if needed.
 So there's no wiggle room for us to change this general syncing of refunds into QBO.

-List of Recommendations
+Recommendations

 These suggestions are not a replacement for the advice of your financial professional.
 You should always consult with your accountant, bookkeeper, or other counsel before making changes that could affect your business.